Info icon

 cc-project5-int-load-balancer

-05 Run compute url-maps describe command (Windows/macOS/Linux) using the name of the GCP load balancer that you want to examine as the identifier parameter and custom query filters to describe the resource URL of the backend service associated with the selected load balancer:
+05 Run compute url-maps describe command (Windows/macOS/Linux) with the name of the GCP load balancer that you want to examine as the identifier parameter and custom output filters to describe the resource URL of the backend service associated with the selected load balancer:

 gcloud compute url-maps describe cc-project5-web-load-balancer